A grassy lily (monocot) with a bulb-like rhizome.

 It appears to be toxic to stock in large quantities.

 B. bulbosa is also useful as a food plant.
-The plump, round corms were traditionally eaten by Aboriginal people.
-The corms are best roasted and can be eaten all year round, although it will take a few years initially for the corm to mature.
+The plump, round rhizomes were traditionally eaten by Aboriginal people.
+These are best roasted and can be eaten all year round, although it will take a few years initially for the rhizome to mature.
+Note: the rhizomes are likely toxic when raw.

-Bulbine: translated from Gk. volvos (βολβος) meaning “bulbous”, referring to the bulb-shaped tuber of many members of this genus.
+Bulbine – translated from Greek – volvos (βολβος) meaning “bulbous”, referring to the bulb-shaped rhizome of many members of this genus.

-bulbosa: Latin meaning “bulb” (though the species does not have a true bulb).
+bulbosa – Latin meaning “bulb” (though the species does not have a true bulb as in onions or tulips).